List of Saga story arcs

 Featured here is a chronological (by publication) list of story arcs in the epic space opera/fantasy comic book series Saga, which is created by writer Brian K. Vaughan and artist Fiona Staples.
 Saga premiered in March 2012, and is published monthly by Image Comics.

 Each issue of Saga is titled with a numerical Chapter, such as "Chapter 1" for the debut issue.
 Every six chapters comprise a story arc designated as a "Volume" and are reprinted as trade paperbacks.
 Every three Volumes comprise a "Book" and are collected as hardcover editions.
+According to Vaughan, the series will span 108 issues, or chapters.

 Book One

 Volume One

 The first trade paperback collection, Saga, Vol. 1, which collects the first six issues, was published October 10, 2012, and appeared at Number 6 on the New York Times Graphic Books Best Seller list the week of October 29.

 Volume Two

 The second trade paperback collection, Saga, Vol. 2, which collects issues #7-12, was released June 19, 2013.